Transit is back on Apple Watch after two years away

 After two years away from Apple Watch, Transit is back.
 The app's developers said that they planned on bringing the app to the wearable back in September, and now it's here (via Engadget).

-Transit is an app that is designed to atke the stress out of using public transport, and it was always popular before it was removed from the App Store a couple of years ago.
+Transit is an app that is designed to take the stress out of using public transport, and it was always popular before it was removed from the App Store a couple of years ago.

 Transit is your real-time urban travel companion.
 Navigate your city's public transit system with accurate real-time predictions, simple trip planning, step-by-step navigation, service disruption notifications, and departure and stop reminders... all presented in a clear, bold interface.
 Public transport not cooperating?
 Easily request a ride from Uber, Lyft or VIA, or grab the closest bikeshare.